FAQ/Patents

 See it in action:

-We suggest one lock per wheel, i.e. two locks per bike for quick security.
+We recommend one lock per wheel, i.e. two locks per bike for quick security.

-If you choose to ALWAYS use a cable, you could get by with one lock.
+If you choose to ALWAYS use a cable, you could get by with one wheel lock.

-We will look you up in our database (as long as you use the same email as your original order/account) and match the key(s) to your Mach2 and accessories.
-Plus when you order, you can add a NOTE with you key numbers as a double check.
+We will look you up in our database (as long as you use the same email as your original order/account) and match the key(s) to your Mach2 and other accessories.
+You can also write your key number in the Order Notes when ordering and/or email us at support@quikrstuff.com to ensure that we get your components keyed the same.

 Example of a Cable: